A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 If we asked you what are the possible careers, off the top of your head, you would like your child to pursue – how many can you think of?
 3?
 5?
 7?

-On average, most Indian parents consider at most 7 possible career prospects – most of them pretty conventional like engineering, medicine, law, computer science, business management, finance, etc. And we understand that the appeal of such conventional career choices – they are popular, reliable, and secure.
+On average, most Indian parents consider at most 7 possible career prospects – most of them pretty conventional like engineering, medicine, law, computer science, business management, finance, etc. And we understand the appeal of such conventional career choices – they are popular, reliable, and secure.

 But there are so many new-age careers today that provide all the same too!
 Moreover, these careers are tailored to fit the requirements of today’s world.
-There’s a study by Dell Technology and Institute For The Future on the Future of Economy that shows that the careers that are going to be popular and most relevant by 2030 haven’t been invented yet!
+There’s a study by Dell Technology and the Institute For The Future on the Future of Economy that shows that the careers that are going to be popular and most relevant by 2030 haven’t been invented yet!

 You can’t look at the past to decide on the future of your child.
 So do your research and keep yourself up-to-date about the new-age careers.